Difference Between Secured and Unsecured Loan

-Secured loan and unsecured loan differ especially on one condition – one is protected by an asset and another isn’t protected.
-But this is not the only difference between secured and unsecured loan.
+These loans differ, especially on one condition – one is protected by an asset, and another isn’t protected.
+But this is not the only difference between them.

 - In the case of a secured loan, the interest rate is lower since the borrower keeps one of her assets as collateral.
 In the case of an unsecured loan, the interest rate is higher since there’s no collateral given for the loan.